-Beer.
-Pizza.
 Two of life’s simple pleasures.
 Beer is truly a communal beverage that unites friends and strangers alike.
 Pizza is so widely enjoyed that we have been hard-pressed to find anyone who doesn’t put it on their “last meal wish list.”
-And as if these beauties aren’t good enough on their own, paired together they create a taste explosion that is otherworldly.
+And as if these beauties aren’t good enough on their own, beer paired with pizza can create a taste explosion that is otherworldly.

-CLASSIC CHEESE: This stripped down American version of pizza deserves a beer that is a classic in the craft beer world.
-Sierra Nevada Pale Ale has a pungent but restrained hop profile and just enough bitterness to cut through some of the richness of the cheese.
+CLASSIC CHEESE: This stripped-down American version of pizza deserves a tasty American Pale Ale.
+Alter Brewing’s Hopular Kid has a sophisticated hop profile and just enough bitterness to cut through some of the richness of the cheese.

 ORIGINAL MARGHERITA: A nice unfiltered lager like Urban Chestnut’s Zwickel.
 This beer has a nice bready flavor that complements the charred crust of a Margherita and allows the sweet sauce and rich cheese to shine.